orientechnologies/orientdb-docs/src/admin/Functions-Use.md

 {"result":[{"@type":"d","@version":0,"value":2}]}
 ```

-You can only call functions with the HTTP GET method if you delcare it as `idempotent`.
+You can only call functions with the HTTP GET method if you declare it as `idempotent`.
 You can call any functions using the HTTP POST method.

 When executing functions with the HTTP POST method, encode the content and set the HTTP request header to: `"Content-Type: application/json"`.